aosabook/500lines/functionalDB/chapter.md

 We now have all the components we need to construct our database!
 Initializing our database means:

 * creating an initial empty layer with no data
-* creating a set of empty indices
+* creating a set of empty indexes
 * settings its top-id and curr-time to be 0 and its curr-time to be 0

 ````clojure